 - Request a fitted mouth guard from your general dentist to help with clenching or grinding teeth in your sleep

-- Maintain a rigorous, consistent regimen of brushing and flossing
+- Maintain a rigorous, consistent regimen of careful brushing and flossing

 You Cracked A Tooth: What Comes Next